Bothwell Street BioLink

 Why are we doing this?

-The Bothwell St median strip is currently dominated by introduced weedy Fraxinus angustifolia subsp. angustifolia/ Desert Ash (a weed species) and grass.
+The Bothwell Street median strip was dominated by introduced weedy Fraxinus angustifolia subspecies angustifolia/ Desert Ash (a weed species) and grass.

 The biolink is a part of our Greening Port Phillip Strategy that envisions City of Port Phillip as having a “healthy and diverse urban forest that uses innovative greening solutions to enhance the community’s daily experience, ensuring environmental, economic, cultural and social sustainability for future generations.”

-We are transforming the plant life in this area in line with this vision.
+We transformed the plant life in this area in line with this vision.

 Illustrative Plan.